 Top 5 Basic Navigation Skills

 Some hikers have the ability to navigate by the sun and stars or they can recognise particular patterns in nature such as vegetation growth that allows them to tell which is north or where the water sources are.
-These are skills that some gain with experience and something to aspire to as your hiking becomes more complex however we all has to start somewhere.
+These are skills that some gain with experience and something to aspire to as your hiking becomes more complex however we all have to start somewhere.

 - Plan your Hike – Regardless of the length or the complexity of the hike you need a plan.
-In addition to working out what equipment you need, a well thought out plan will allow to you ensure that you have the right skills, ability or group members for a particular trip and will minimise the chance of getting lost.
+In addition to working out what equipment you need, a well thought out plan will allow to you ensure you have the right skills, ability or group members for a particular trip and will minimise the chance of getting lost.
 Speaking of which have a plan for what you will do if you do get lost.
 Let someone know where you are going and when you will be back

 - Hike within your limits – Ensure you have the appropriate navigation skills needed for the trip you are planning.
 If not your own skills then ensure that someone in the group has the ability to navigate the proposed course.
-If not, then reconsider the trip
+If not, reconsider the trip

 - Practice, practice, practice – This is where you improve your ability.
-Even when doing a hike you have done a hundred times before try to recognise where you are and where you are heading in relation to the terrain.
+Even when doing a hike you have done a hundred times before, try to recognise where you are and where you are heading in relation to the terrain.
 Bring out the compass and see if you can work out the direction in which you are heading.
 If someone else is leading the trip and doing all the navigating, ask questions and ask if you can help.